tommythorn/tt07-memory/docs/info.md

-## How it works
+## What's the project?

-It uses 512 latches to implement a 64 byte RAM.
+A 64 byte RAM implemented using 512 latches.

 Resetting the project does not reset the RAM contents.

 ## How to test

-To write:
+To write a byte to memory:

 * Set the `addr` pins to the desired address and set `wr_en` low
 * Pulse `clk`